Process to Receive Services

 - When the help is needed.
 We try to accommodate days and times as much as possible.
 Being flexible however, is appreciated if at all possible.

-- Medical condition, medications, abuse, family involvement, and other relevant information will be discussed.
+- Medical condition, medications, family involvement, and other relevant information will be discussed.

 If an individual is determined to be eligible

-- The family services specialist will refer the client information to The Medical Team.
-They will make every effort to locate an aide within two weeks.
+- The Family Services Specialist will refer the client information to The Medical Team, the agency the county has contracted with to provide services.
+The Medical Team will make every effort to locate an aide within five business days.

-- The Medical Team will contact you when they have an aide available to let you know when they will start.
+- The Medical Team will contact you when they have an aide available to let you know when he or she will start.

 - The aide / companion will begin providing services.

-- The Family Services Specialist will be contacting you at least once every three months to discuss how the companion service is working for you.
+- The Family Services Specialist from DFS will be contacting you at least once every three months to discuss how the companion service is working for you.
+We encourage clients to contact their Family Services Specialist to discuss any issues with service provision.